 If you have yet to try matcha, you’re missing out.
 And if you’re already a big green tea drinker and still haven’t poured yourself a cup of matcha, then you’re really missing out.
-We’re here to break down the good-for-you beverage.
+We’re here to break down the antioxidant-rich beverage.

 Get started on your matcha-loving journey by trying out one (or all) of these Matcha Collagen recipes.
 There’s one here for every type of person; whether you can’t get enough of smoothies or are almost always craving something sweet, you’ll find your perfect fit.

-Peach Matcha Smoothie: a recipe packed with delicious and energizing ingredients, like frozen peach slices and avocado.
+Peach Matcha Smoothie: A recipe packed with delicious and energizing ingredients, like frozen peach slices and avocado.

-No-Bake Matcha Raw Bars: give your oven a break and bite into these coconut-topped matcha bars for an energy boost.
+No-Bake Matcha Raw Bars: Give your oven a break and bite into these coconut-topped matcha bars for an energy boost.**

-Matcha Mint Chip Macaroons: these dinner party staples contain ground-up coconut, spearmint and cacao nibs.
+Matcha Mint Chip Macaroons: These dinner party staples contain ground-up coconut, spearmint and cacao nibs.